Potosi (barque): Technical data

 The Potosi was steel-built, with a waterline length of 110 m and a total hull length of 122.42 m.
 The hull was 15.15 m wide and the ship had a displacement of 8,350 tons, for an effective carrying capacity of 6,400 tons.
 The ship had only one bulkhead in the bow section—the collision bulkhead.

 The ship had five masts, four of which were fully rigged, with courses, upper and lower topsails, upper and lower topgallant sails, and royals.
-Counting the staysails (12) including jibs (4), she carried 43 sails (24 square sails in six storeys, 12 (normally 9) staysails between the five masts, four foresails (jibs) and three fore-and-aft spanker sails including two spanker sails on two gaffs and a spanker topsail) with a total sail area of 56510.53 sqft [5,250 sq metres].
-Not only the hull was steel, but also her masts (2.82 ft in diameter on deck level, lower and top mast were made in one piece) and most of all spars (yards except for the royal yards, spanker boom) were constructed of steel tubing, and much of the rigging was steel cable.
+Counting the staysails (12) including jibs (4), she carried 43 sails (24 square sails in six storeys, 12 (normally 9) staysails between the five masts, four foresails (jibs) and three fore-and-aft spanker sails including two spanker sails on two gaffs and a spanker topsail) with a total sail area of 56510 sqft.
+(Note: Sometimes a much lesser area of 4,700 sq metres is mentioned which is not correct.
+For comparison, big four-masted barques had sail areas of 4,400 sq metres.)

+Not only the hull was steel, but also her masts (2.82 ft in diameter at deck level, with lower and top mast made in one piece) and most of the spars (yards except for the royal yards, spanker boom) were constructed of steel tubing, with much of the rigging made of steel cable.
 The only wooden spars were the four royal yards, the four topgallant masts and the two gaffs of the spanker fore-and-aft sails.

 She was designed as a so-called "three-island-ship", i.e. a ship that has a midship island (67.2 ft), also called midship bridge or "Liverpool house" (the first ships equipped with that feature came from Liverpool yards), beside the forecastle (41.1 ft) and poop (26 ft) decks.
 There, inside the Liverpool house, dry and well-ventilated accommodation for crew, mates, and captain were installed, as well as the pantry and chart room.
-The main helm—a double rudder wheel of 5.8 ft diameter—stood on top, well protected against huge waves.
+The main helm— a double rudder wheel of 5.8 ft diameter— stood on top, well protected against huge waves.
 A second helm was near the stern.

 Under good conditions, the huge barque could reach a speed of 19 kn.
-Her best 24-hour-run were 376 nm in 1900 under Capt.
+Her best 24-hour-run was 376 nm in 1900 under Capt.
 Hilgendorf.
 The Potosi was manned by a crew of 40–44.
 She was the fastest P-liner apart from the five-masted fully rigged ship Preußen which could reach speeds of more than 20 kn, but was less maneuverable.